suppayami/yamiworld.com/_posts/2013-08-09-luna-engine-notes.markdown

   In Battle Luna Configuration, find `:animation_on_hud` and set to `false`.

 3. **Configuration:**
-The configurations for Luna Engine are huge, so you should check the note we made in configurations carefully and read some GUI presets we made for more information before asking us why and how.
-However, there are still some notes we have to write there:
+We have provided necessary comments and notes in the configuration script itself.
+Please check the notes and observe carefully.
+We will also provide GUI templates for reference and possibly closer to your goal.
+However, there are some things you should remember:
   * **Resources:**
-  For configuration that use an external picture instead of default draw, please put them in Graphics/System folder.
+  If you want to use images for your GUI, please put them in Graphics/System folder.
   * **Options:**
-  There are some options in configuration which would cause some confusion to users so we have to note them there.
+  Here are some technical terms that will help you understand Luna Engine better.
-     - `:z` This option is used for layering, higher value will be drawn above other.
+     - `:z` This option is used for layering, the higher value will be drawn/displayed above another.
      - `:center` This option appears in Battle Luna (inside `BATTLER_HUD`) and Menu Luna (Main Menu configuration, inside `BATTLER_STATUS`), set this to `true` to center battler HUDs.
-     - `:cursor` This option appears in Menu Luna configuration, set this to `false` to disable default cursor of window.
+     - `:cursor` This option appears in Menu Luna configuration, set this to false to disable the default cursor of a specific window.
      - `:padding` This option appears in Menu Luna configuration, this will change the spacing between window's border and window's contents.
 Default value is `12`.
   * **Lunatic Options for Menu Luna:**
   These options are only available for users who have some coding knowledge.
-For more information, please read notes in each Lunatic Configuration script and our premade GUI.
+For more information, please read the notes in each Lunatic Configuration script and our premade GUI.
   To disable Lunatic Options, you shouldn't remove those lunatic scripts, instead, you should put this line inside each method `return nil` or remove all contents inside each method.